MrPandir-forks/olla/readme.md

 Single CLI application and config file is all you need to go [Olla](https://tensorfoundry.io/products/olla)!

-For Large GPU deployments, Enterprise & Data-Centre use, see [TensorFoundry FoundryOS](https://tensorfoundry.io/products/foundryos).
+For Large GPU deployments, Enterprise & datacenter use, see [TensorFoundry FoundryOS](https://tensorfoundry.io/products/foundryos), for an inference control-plane, consider [Alloy](https://tensorfoundry.io/alloy).

 ## Key Features